alesegovia/lpcompiler/README.md

 lpcompiler
 ==========

-Compiler for a toy language called L+
+Compiler for a toy language called L+.

+This is currently the GitHub snapshot of the project hosted somewhere else.